NVIDIA/NeMo/tutorials/llm/llama-3/README.md

     -p 8000:8000 \
     nvcr.io/nim/meta/llama3-8b-instruct:1.0.0
 ```
+The first time you run the command, it will download the model
+There are several options to configure NIM other than the ones listed above, and you can find a full list in [NIM configuration](https://docs.nvidia.com/nim/large-language-models/latest/configuration.html) documentation.

 #### 4. Start the notebook
 From another terminal, follow the same instructions as the previous notebook to launch Jupyter Lab, and navigate to [this notebook](./llama3-lora-deploy-nim.ipynb).
 You may use the same NeMo Framework docker container which has Jupyter installed.